chelseadoeleman/real-time-web-1819/README.md

 10. Pangolin

 Every time someone tweets is about one of these endagered animals the user is able to give their avatar healthpoints to keep it alive and happy!
 But you have to be fast, because other players also want to keep their animals alive!
 After 30 seconds the lives bar will be lowered, reducing the amount of lives your animal has.
 This application is made to create more awareness for these animals in the hopes more people will tweet about them.
 In extra addition if I have some time left I want to create a bar chart in D3 with all the animals to see which animal get's the more awareness of them all.

+Due to time restrictions I didn't make any avatars based on the top 10 most endangered animals.

 ![Interaction](./docs/interaction.png)